 2.5.5.
 The activated system shall be able to bring the vehicle to a complete stop behind a stationary vehicle blocking its lane of travel.
 This shall be ensured up to the maximum operational speed of the system, as defined in paragraph 2.5.9.

 2.5.6.
-The activated system shall detect the risk of an unexpected imminent collision e.g. [with another road user ahead or beside the vehicle,] due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle after a lane change of a leading vehicle and shall automatically perform an appropriate emergency manoeuver as specified in paragraph 2.10.
+The activated system shall detect the risk of an imminent collision e.g. [with another road user ahead or beside the vehicle,] due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle after a lane change of a leading vehicle and shall automatically perform an appropriate emergency manoeuver as specified in paragraph 2.10.

 2.5.7.
 Field of view